Network model for periodically strained graphene: Periodically strained graphene

-The symmetries of the single-valley theory are generated by $\{\mathcal C_{3z}, \mathcal M_x \mathcal T \}$ yielding the magnetic point group $3m'$.
+The symmetries of the single-valley theory are generated by $\{\mathcal C_{3z}, \mathcal M_x \mathcal T \}$ yielding the magnetic point group $3m$\textquotesingle.
 Note that twofold rotation $\mathcal C_{2z}$ is not conserved since it sends $\bm B_\nu(\bm r) \mapsto -\bm B_\nu(\bm r)$.
 In addition, there is a chiral symmetry due to the absence of terms proportional to $\sigma_0$ or $\sigma_z$ in Eq.\ \eqref{eq:ham}.
-This is a model-dependent symmetry since such terms are allowed and can be induced by, e.g., a strain-induced pseudo-electrostatic potential or a constant sublattice-staggering term.
-However, in this work, we will not consider these terms as they do not qualitatively change our results.
-Since we consider the case where the net flux of the PMF vanishes, the Hamiltonian \eqref{eq:ham} can be easily diagonalized in momentum space.
+This is a model-dependent symmetry since such terms are symmetry-allowed, e.g., a strain-induced pseudo-electrostatic potential or a constant sublattice-staggering term.
+However, in this work, we will not consider these terms since they do not qualitatively change our results, as long as they are small compared to $\hbar v_F / l_0$, i.e., the local Landau level splitting, which we assume throughout this work.
+Since we consider the case where the net flux of the PMF vanishes, the Hamiltonian \eqref{eq:ham} can be readily diagonalized in momentum space.
 We refer to App.\ \ref{app:cont} for more details on the continuum model and its symmetries.

-The resulting band structure is shown in Fig.\ \ref{fig:cbands} along high-symmetry lines of the SBZ for two realistic values of $L/l_0 \gg 1$, which is our regime of interest.
-Owing to the chiral symmetry, the bands are symmetric about zero energy and we label them as $E_{n,\nu}(\bm k) = \sgn(n) E_{|n|}(\nu \bm k)$ with $n$ a nonzero integer.
-Moreover, one can show that in the presence of chiral symmetry, the bands near charge neutrality for a given valley always degenerate in pairs at zero energy \cite{Phong2022}.
-However, this crossing can be avoided by symmetry-allowed terms, but such terms are small and do not affect our results qualitatively.
+The resulting band structure is shown in Fig.\ \ref{fig:cbands} along high-symmetry lines of the SBZ for two realistic values of $L/l_0 > 1$, which is our regime of interest.
+Owing to the chiral symmetry, the bands are symmetric about zero energy and we label them as $E_{\nu,n}(\bm k) = \sgn(n) E_{|n|}(\nu \bm k)$ with $n$ a nonzero integer.
+Moreover, one can show that in the presence of chiral symmetry, the bands for a given valley always degenerate in pairs at zero energy \cite{Aharonov1979, Phong2022}.
+However, this crossing can be avoided by symmetry-allowed terms, which we assume are small as outlined in the previous paragraph.
 Since $\mathcal C_{2z}$ is broken and the valley projection implicitly breaks $\mathcal T$, the bands can have a nonzero Chern number.
-We find that the two bands near charge neutrality carry a net Chern number \cite{Phong2022},
+We find that the two bands near charge neutrality carry a net (valley) Chern number \cite{Phong2022},